AIgree

 source ↗

-• Substack collects account, contact, payment, device, location, profile, message, subscription, and cookie data when you use its services.
+• Substack collects account, contact, payment, device, location, profile, message, subscription, and usage data, plus information from third-party services you connect.

-• It uses personal information to provide services, process payments, secure accounts, personalize content, run analytics, and comply with legal obligations.
+• It uses personal information to provide and secure services, process payments, personalize content, conduct analytics, support customers, and comply with legal obligations.

-• Substack may send marketing messages with consent where required, and you can opt out at any time.
+• Substack may send marketing emails based on consent where required, and you can opt out at any time.

-• It shares data with affiliates, creators, service providers, integrated third-party services, other users, buyers in business transfers, and government authorities when required.
+• It shares information with affiliates, creators, service providers, integrated third parties, other users, buyers in business transfers, and authorities when legally required.

 • Substack shares account identifiers with child safety organizations to detect and prevent online child sexual exploitation and abuse.

-• Personal information may be transferred internationally, including to the United States, and Substack participates in the EU, UK, and Swiss Data Privacy Frameworks.
+• Your data may be transferred internationally, including to the United States, and Substack participates in the EU, UK, and Swiss Data Privacy Frameworks.

-• You may request access, correction, deletion, restriction, portability, or objection, and Substack says it will respond within one month, sometimes with a two-month extension.
+• You may request access, correction, deletion, restriction, portability, or objection rights, and Substack says it responds within one month.

-• Substack keeps data only as long as reasonably necessary, but may retain it longer for complaints, legal obligations, or possible litigation.
+• Substack keeps data only as long as needed, may retain it longer for complaints or litigation, and direct messages are not end-to-end encrypted.

 Recent changes